- What is One Billion Rising 2023: Rise for Freedom?

 Q. How do I get started?

-A. Sign up at our Sign Up page, register your event at Plan Your Event and then gather your team.
+A. Sign up to join the campaign and receive updates from One Billion Rising updates, register your event at Plan Your Event and then gather your team.
 Reach out to other organizations and strategize how you will all mobilize your networks.
-Work with your team to highlight and foreground the voices and demands of grassroots and marginalised women in your community; let them take the lead.
+Work with your team to highlight and foreground the voices and demands of grassroots and marginalized women in your community; let them take the lead.
 Create and envision new, brave and radical artistic initiatives to help you create a memorable event.
 Remain INCLUSIVE, INTERSECTIONAL and COMPREHENSIVE.

 Q. How does my organization join?